 Blood clotting factors:

 Blood clotting factors are proteins found in blood plasma that normally work with platelets to help the blood clot.
 Without clotting factors, bleeding would not stop after an injury.
-Clotting factors may be prepared from plasma pooled from numerous donors.
 Certain concentrated clotting factors from plasma are called cryoprecipitate.
-Cryoprecipitate is most often given to people who have severe bleeding (for example, in people with disseminated intravascular coagulation or placental abruption).
+Cryoprecipitate is most often given to people who have severe bleeding and too little fibrinogen, an important clotting factor (for example, in people with disseminated intravascular coagulation or placental abruption).
 Individual clotting proteins also can be purified from pooled plasma or manufactured using genetic recombinant techniques.
 Individual concentrated blood clotting factors can be given to people who have an inherited bleeding disorder, such as hemophilia or von Willebrand disease, and to reverse the effects of drugs that inhibit blood clotting (anticoagulants such as warfarin).

 Antibodies (immunoglobulins), the disease-fighting components of blood, are sometimes given to provide temporary immunity to people who have been exposed to an infectious disease or who have low antibody levels.
 Infections for which antibodies are available include chickenpox, hepatitis, rabies, and tetanus.
 Antibodies are produced from treated plasma donations from multiple donors.

 White blood cells are transfused to treat life-threatening infections in people who have a greatly reduced number of white blood cells or whose white blood cells are functioning abnormally.
 The use of white blood cell transfusions is rare, because improved antibiotics and the use of cytokine growth factors that stimulate people to produce more of their own white blood cells have greatly reduced the need for such transfusions.
 White blood cells are obtained by apheresis and can be stored for up to 24 hours.